-Trusted Sevin® brand garden insecticides are available in liquid, granular and dust forms to help you protect your garden against pest damage.
-Sevin® Insect Killer Ready To Use, Sevin® Insect Killer Ready To Spray and Sevin® Insect Killer Concentrate kill more than 500 insect pests by contact and keep protecting for up to three months.
-For many of your favorite fruits and vegetables, from tomatoes and bell peppers to blackberries and raspberries, you can treat your garden right up to one day before harvest.*
+With Sevin Insect Killer Ready To Spray and Sevin Insect Killer Concentrate, you can kill more than 500 insect pests by contact and keep protecting your plants for up to three months.+ For many of your favorite fruits and vegetables, from tomatoes and bell peppers to blackberries and raspberries, you can treat your garden with these two products right up to one day before harvest.

 With a small amount of preparation and some gardening smarts, you can achieve a bounty of low-maintenance fruits and vegetables.
-With these seven spring tasks completed, you'll be all set to relax and enjoy the fruits of your (easy) labor.
+With these seven spring tasks completed, you're set to relax and enjoy the fruits of your (easy) labor.